High School Graduation Examination: Leaked Biology exam questions in 2021

-After the first round of the 2021 high school graduation exam ended, many people shared information about a teacher in Ha Tinh province.
+After the first round of the 2021 high school graduation exam ended, many people shared information about a teacher in Hà Tĩnh province.
 This teacher had solved the Biology exam review questions, and many of the questions in the review questions were the same as the official exam questions.
 Specifically, up to 80% of the questions in the review questions were the same as the official exam questions.

 In August 2022, the Vietnamese Ministry of Education and Training reviewed the Biology exam of the 2021 high school graduation exam.
 The review was conducted after there were many complaints about the overlap between the review content and the exam questions.
 After careful consideration, the Ministry of Education and Training confirmed that up to 92.5% of the review content was the same as the official exam questions.

 On June 10, 2022, the Vietnamese Ministry of Public Security initiated a criminal case for "Abuse of power while performing official duties" that occurred at the Ministry of Education and Training.
 The two people charged were Ms. Pham Thi My (born in 1963) and Mr. Bui Van Sam (born in 1949), both former lecturers at Hanoi National University of Education.
 Ms. My and Mr. Sam were accused of abusing their positions to distort the results of the exams, seriously affecting the reputation of the education sector.
 On June 29, 2023, the Hanoi People's Court opened a trial for the two defendants.
 The prosecution determined that the official exam questions for the 2021 high school graduation exam had from 70% to 95% of the questions coinciding with the questions compiled and edited by the two defendants.
 After considering the circumstances, the court sentenced Ms. Pham Thi My to 13 months and 4 days in prison, and Mr. Bui Van Sam to 12 months of non-custodial reform for the above charge.